 If you have questions about an attorney’s fee structure, your best bet is to ask them about it directly during an initial consultation.
 To learn about the available arrangements with the Attorneys of Gerald Miller, call right away for a free consultation.

-How Attorneys Charge Their Fees
+How Attorneys Charge Their Fees in Minnesota

 First and foremost, it is helpful to understand the different ways a defense attorney could bill their client.
 Most attorneys take two different approaches: using flat fees or billing by the hour.
 Other attorneys use a combination of the two billing options to provide clients with a degree of flexibility.

 Many people assume all attorneys work on billable hours.
 While this is far from true particularly in criminal law, it is not uncommon for defense attorneys to bill using this system.
 Billable hours require an attorney to set the rate they charge for one hour of legal work.
 Then, the attorney tracks how many hours they bill during the course of a person’s case.
 This will determine their final bill.